-Pupils, staff and parents / carers are encouraged not to publish specific and detailed private thoughts, especially those that might be considered hurtful, harmful or defamatory.
-The

-Foundation expects all staff, pupils and parents / carers to remember that they are representing the Schools of King Edward VI community at all times and must act appropriately.
+The School Community - pupils, staff and parents / carers are encouraged not to publish specific and detailed private thoughts, especially those that might be considered hurtful, harmful or defamatory.
+The Foundation expects all staff, pupils and parents / carers to remember that they are representing the Schools of King Edward VI community at all times and must act appropriately.